-Here's what you need to know about Covid-19 vaccines – and what you can ignore – to make an informed decision.
+If you are still uncertain about whether to get the vaccine, here's what you need to know – and what you can ignore – to make an informed decision.

 A grieving daughter blames an anti-vaccination voice note for her mother refusing a Covid-19 jab, and her subsequent death last month.
 The journalist believes that her mother became fearful after listening to the voice note.

 Elize Pieters will return to the North West on an oxygen machine after a five-week battle with Covid-19.
 She believes she contracted it while on her way to the West Coast to celebrate her grandchild's birthday.

 A married father of two young boys died shortly before he could receive his first vaccination.
 Covid-19 claimed his life after he suffered massive heart failure in hospital.
 His sister pleaded with South Africans to get vaccinated before it was too late.